A 20-pound toddler traveling at 30 mph will require 600 pounds of restraining force to keep them in place.

 Let’s say you buck the system and put your 1-year-old in a front-facing car seat.
 In the event of a front-end collision, we’re talking hundreds of pounds of stopping force (the exact figure is your child’s weight multiplied by the speed of the vehicle) exerted on the harness as your kid snaps forward.
 What does that mean for your child’s developing body?

-In other words, a harness protects your child’s torso but does little to prevent his or her spinal cord from snapping in the event of a high-speed crash.
+In other words, a harness protects your child’s torso but does little to prevent their spinal cord from snapping in the event of a high-speed crash.
 The implications are counterintuitive: You want to position your car seat so that the harness is least likely to be what stops your child from flying toward the point of impact.
 Crash statistics tell us that the best way to accomplish that is by keeping your kid facing backward.

 How Long Should My Kid Ride in a Rear-Facing Car Seat?